kgateway-dev/kgateway/docs/content/guides/gloo_federation/getting_started.md

 glooctl demo federation --license <license key>
 ```

 That command will deploy the two Kubernetes clusters, install Gloo on both, and install Gloo Federation on the local cluster.
 Gloo will be installed in the `gloo-system` namespace, and Gloo Federation will be installed in the `gloo-fed` namespace.
+It also registers the remote cluster with Gloo Federation, which we will verify in the next section.

 You can check for the clusters by running the following command: